Home

 2. Faulty Windshield Fluid Level Sensor

 The fluid level sensor is generally located at the bottom of the washer tank and consists of a magnetic float and a switch.
-The sensor has an electrical connection to the dashboard and turns on the warning light if the fluid level gets low.
-A malfunctioning sensor can cause the low washer fluid light to come up despite an optimum fluid level.
+The sensor has an electrical connection to the dashboard and turns on this low fluid light if the fluid level gets low.

 3. Wiring Issues